lxdao-official/LXDAO-Developer-Guide/README.md

 # LXDAO Develop Guide

 This document introduces the tech stacks, branch styles, development workflow, and code styles in LXDAO.
+The topic on forum is: <https://forum.lxdao.io/t/lxdao-develop-guide-is-out/94>.

 ## Tech stacks